gazebosim/gz-cmake/tutorials/install.md

 Install [Conda package management system](https://docs.conda.io/projects/conda/en/latest/user-guide/install/download.html).
 Miniconda suffices.

+Open a Visual Studio Command Prompt (search for "x64 Native Tools Command Prompt for VS 2019" in the Windows search near the Start button).
+Optionally, right-click and pin to the task bar for quick access in the future.

+If you did not add Conda to your `PATH` environment variable during Conda installation, you may need to navigate to the location of `condabin` in order to use the `conda` command.
+To find `condabin`, search for "Anaconda Prompt" in the Windows search near the Start button, open it, run `where conda`, and look for a line containing the directory `condabin`.

-Create if necessary, and activate a Conda environment:
+1. Navigate to your `condabin` if necessary, and then create and activate a Conda environment:

         conda create -n ign-ws
         conda activate ign-ws

+   Once you have activated an environment, a prefix like `(ign-ws)` will be prepended to your prompt, and you can use the `conda` command outside of `condabin`.

+   You can use `conda info --envs` to see all your environments.

+   To remove an environment, use `conda env remove --name <env_name>`.

-Install Ignition CMake:
+1. Install Ignition CMake:

         conda install libignition-cmake<#> --channel conda-forge

    Be sure to replace `<#>` with a number value, such as 1 or 2, depending on which version you need.

    You can view all the versions with

         conda search libignition-cmake* --channel conda-forge

    and view their dependencies with

         conda search libignition-cmake* --channel conda-forge --info

    and install a specific minor version with

         conda install libignition-cmake=2.6.1 --channel conda-forge

 ## Source Install

-### Prerequisites

-#### Ubuntu Bionic 18.04 or above
+### Ubuntu Bionic 18.04 or above

+#### Prerequisites

 Add OSRF packages: